cascadiaquakes/cvm-tools-book/standards_and_conventions.md

 ## Metadata

-All CVMs include extensive metadata that follow the [CF Metadata Conventions](https://cfconventions.org/) and, as needed, introduce additional attributes like `source` data variable attribute and `data_layout` global attribute below.
+All CVM files include extensive metadata that follow the [CF Metadata Conventions](https://cfconventions.org/) and, as needed, introduce additional attributes like `source` data variable attribute and `data_layout` global attribute.

 ### Source

 In addition to the standard CF variable attributes, each model data variable should contain a `source` attribute that describes the origin of the data for this variable:

-- If the data is derived from observations, the `source` attribute should be set to "data-derived."
+- If the data is derived from observations, the `source` attribute should be set to **data-derived**.
 - If the data is derived from an empirical formula, the `source` attribute should indicate how the variable was derived.

 For example:

-- `vp:source = "data-derived"`
+- `vp:source = data-derived`
-- `vs:source = "assumed to follow vp as vs = vp / 3"`
+- `vs:source = assumed to follow vp as vs = vp / 3`

 ### Data Layout